+Welcome to the Lake Nagambie Fishing Guide.
+Lake Nagambie is a roughly 90 minutes drive from Melbourne and roughly 40 minutes drive from Shepparton.
+This 170-hectare manmade lake is a shallow system backing onto the Goulburn river.
+This scenic fishing spot is enjoyed by boats, kayaks and land-based anglers.
+The prized catch here is an allusive Murray Cod but the lake also holds good numbers of golden perch, Murray cod, trout and redfin.
 In April 2019 Lake Nagambie hosted the richest fishing competition seen in Australia.
-An initiative by regional and state government to increase tourism in the area and boost the local economy. $500,000 in prizes was on offer across different fishing categories such as the largest cod.
+An initiative by regional and state governments to increase tourism in the area and boost the local economy. $500,000 in prizes was on offer across different fishing categories such as the largest cod.
 Go Nagambie 2019 attracted thousands of keen anglers in what was a huge success.
-Stay tuned for future events.
+The success has grown from strength to strength every year so stay tuned for upcoming events.

 Things to do at Lake Nagambie

-Lake Nagambie is a lovely and scenic location to take the family only 80 minutes drive from Melbourne.
+Lake Nagambie is a lovely and scenic location to take the family.
 The lake is situated directly off the main street and has nearby family-friendly accommodation and cabins.
 There are plenty of water activities such as Canoe and kayaking.
 This is a nice spot to take the kids with open grounds, picnic areas and plenty of fishing spots with surrounding parks and BBQ facilities.

 The surrounding areas have numerous vineyards for wine tasting.
 There are also many local cafes with local produce to taste.
 The township hosts the Lakes community market in front of the lake on the first Saturday of each month.
 There is also a local brewery for beer tasting.
 In town is the statue of Black Caviar, the legendary racehorse iconic to Melbourne racing.
 There is also available sky diving and hot air ballooning to take in the spectacular views of the Strathbogie Ranges and surrounding plains.